 If you're wealthy, you should hope your neighbors don't resent you for it.

-Not exactly horror, persay, but still worth thinking about.
+Not exactly horror, per se, but still worth thinking about.
 At the beginning of the movie, a radio caller admits that he's going to try to kill his boss during the Purge.
 What if his boss had heard that?
 What if the caller couldn't find and/or kill his boss while the Purge was going on?
 That's going to be rather awkward when he comes into work the next day.

 Said boss would probably try to kill him first... without announcing it.

-College campuses are going to be a horror show in the making (and especially the Greek houses), for it won't be just other students raping and killing, but the jealous/angry townspeople, and you know that there'll be groups of people who wait for this every year, and travel around to different colleges just to get to rape every beautiful young co-ed they can get their hands on.
+College campuses are going to be a horror show in the making (and especially the Greek houses), for it won't be just other students raping and killing, but teachers/lecturers and the jealous/angry townspeople, and you know that there'll be groups of people who wait for this every year, and travel around to different colleges just to get to rape every beautiful young co-ed they can get their hands on.

 Maybe by this point, all colleges and universities are online campuses?